numenta/nupic.core-legacy/README.md

 - Setting `-DPY_EXTENSIONS_DIR` copies the Python exension files to the specified directory.
 If the extensions aren't present when the Python build/installation is invoked then the setup.py file will run the cmake/make process to generate them.
 Make sure to include this flag if you want to do incremental builds of the Python extensions.
 - On OSX with multiple Python installs (e.g. via brew) cmake might erroneously pick various pieces from different installs which will likely produce abort trap at runtime.
 Remove cmake cache and re-run cmake with  `-DPYTHON_LIBRARY=/path/to/lib/libpython2.7.dylib` and  `-DPYTHON_INCLUDE_DIR=/path/to/include/python2.7` options to override with desired Python install path.
 - To use Include What You Use during compilation, pass `-DNUPIC-IWYU=ON`.
 This requires that IWYU is installed and findable by CMake, with a minimum CMake version of 3.3.
 IWYU can be installed from https://include-what-you-use.org/ for Windows and Linux, and on OS X using https://github.com/jasonmp85/homebrew-iwyu.
-- To force the installation of all include files when building the nupic.binding python extensions, pass `-DNUPIC_INSTALL_INCLUDES=ON`.
+- If you would like to install all headers, libraries, and executables to the install location for C++ clients when building the nupic.binding python extensions, pass `-NUPIC_TOGGLE_INSTALL=ON`.

 #### Build: